brunohs1993/Nanokappa/README.md

 1. Create an environment (here called `nanokappa`, but it is an user's choice) and activate it:

-       conda create -n nanokappa python=3.8
+        $ conda create -n nanokappa python=3.8
-       conda activate nanokappa
+        $ conda activate nanokappa

+The `(nanokappa)` word will appear on the command line, signaling the conda environment is active.

 2. Add conda-forge to the available channels:

-       conda config --add channels conda-forge
+       (nanokappa) $ conda config --add channels conda-forge

 3. Install the needed modules:

-        conda install -n nanokappa --file <path-to-nanokappa>/Nanokappa/set_env/modules.txt
+        (nanokappa) $ conda install -n nanokappa --file <path-to-nanokappa>/Nanokappa/set_env/modules.txt

 4. Run a test by executing `python nanokappa.py -ff <path-to-nanokappa>/Nanokappa/parameters_test.txt`.
 The resulting files should be located at `Nanokappa/test_results/test_X/`.
 These result files can be safely deleted after the test is finished.

-**Obs.**: Depending on the operating system, some modules may not be available on Conda repositories.
+> **Obs.**: Depending on the operating system, some modules may not be available on Conda repositories.
 In this case, check the modules that caused errors, and manually install from Conda the available modules by running:
+>

-        conda install -n nanokappa module1 module2 [module3 ...]
+>        (nanokappa) $ conda install -n nanokappa module1 module2 [module3 ...]
+>

-And then try to install the remaining via pip by running
+> And then try to install the remaining via pip by running
+>

-        conda run -n nanokappa python -m pip install module1 module2 [module3 ...]
+>        (nanokappa) $ conda run -n nanokappa python -m pip install module1 module2 [module3 ...]
+>

-This proedure is done automatically by the `set_env.py` when running the automatic installation.
+> This proedure is done automatically by the `set_env.py` when running the automatic installation.

 <!-- **Obs.**: To install on the cluster: